goldenglorys/c-mnist-nn/README.md

-# mini-MNIST
+# c-mnist-nn
-implementing a minimal neural network in C for classifying handwritten digits from the MNIST dataset
+implementing a MNIST neural network from scratch in C..and visualizing with raylib